aimfeld/ZendDiCompiler/README.md

     chmod 775 vendor/aimfeld/di-wrapper/data

 Finally, add `DiWrapper` to the modules array in your `application.config.php`.
+DiWrapper must be the loaded _after_ the modules where it is used.

 # Usage